 Business-focused data analysis activities allow for understanding data and correcting any discrepancies, regardless of systems design or implementation

 initiative is the first attempt at bringing business data together from multiple sources in order to make it available across different departments.
 Organizations that use a traditional system development approach on their data warehouse (DW) projects usually run into severe source data quality problems too late in the life cycle; namely when they try to implement the extract/transform/load (ETL) process.
-The reason for the delayed discovery of dirty data is that traditional methodologies have – at best – a systems analysis phase for application functions, but not a business-focused data analysis phase for the underlying source data.
+The reason for the delayed discovery of dirty data is that traditional methodologies have – at best – a systems analysis phase for application functions, but not a business-focused data management / data analysis phase for the underlying source data.

 - Top-down logical data modeling for integration and consistency,